 The NYT piece — and what employees are telling us — underscores a few key points organizations must consider in an increasingly demanding environment:

 1. Define your purpose and gain alignment.
-Organizations must ensure its stakeholders know the purpose, the mission, of the institution.
+Organizations must ensure its stakeholders know the purpose — the mission — of the institution.
 People need context and a clear understanding of where the organization fits within its competitive set and where the employee fits within organization.
+All decisions need to support the objectives and culture of the institution.

-3. Declare your values and limits.
-The article begs the age-old question: Are there people or organizations that do not deserve representation?
+2. Declare your values and limits.
+The article begs the age-old question: Are there people or organizations that do not deserve to be recognized or represented?
 In a legal situation, the answer is clear but in other sectors of business and society there are choices to be made.
 Organizations should declare their values, their operating principles, and enforce ethical standards.
 It’s not feasible to name every person, company or institution that might be off limits but you can define your beliefs and set up a structure to review and discuss critical decisions.

 No one needs to tell you that we’re operating in a hot mess of division and high expectation.
 We need to be thinking and planning… all the time.
 Paraphrasing management guru Peter Drucker: If we’re not changing and innovating, we’re dying.
 And, while we can’t prepare for every scenario, we can take some basic steps to better listen, evaluate, and communicate.